witsyke/opt-synthdata-4tl/README.md

 ## Installation

-To run the code, please setup a new environment and install the required dependencies:
+To run the code, please setup a new environment and install the required dependencies, i.e. using pip:
 ```
-pip install dev_requirements.txt
+pip install -r dev_requirements.txt
 ```
 Please call each script from the root directory of this repository.